andreyjcao/RPl-Dorian-Ida/readme.md

 If you use this template for research, please [cite it](template_reference.bib):
 > Kedron, P., & Holler, J. (2023).
 Template for Reproducible and Replicable Research in Human-Environment and Geographical Sciences. https://doi.org/10.17605/OSF.IO/W29MQ

-# Title of Study
+# Replication of Dorian Twitter Study

 ## Contributors

-- First Name Last Name\*, email address, @githubname, ORCID link, affiliated institution(s)
-- Andrey Cao, acao@middlebury.edu, @andreyjcao, ORCID link, affiliated institution(s)
+- Andrey Cao, acao@middlebury.edu, [@andreyjcao](https://github.com/andreyjcao), Middlebury College (Class of 2025)

-\* Corresponding author and creator

 ## Abstract